How Your Car’s Colour Affects Your Monthly Insurance Premium

 2. Install safety and anti-theft devices.
 Safety features like anti-lock brakes, electronic stability control (ESC), airbags, and anti-theft devices such as car alarms, tracking systems, and immobilisers can earn you discounts by reducing the risk of vehicle theft

 3. Increase your excess.
 A higher excess amount can lower your premium.
 Still, ensure you choose one you can comfortably afford in case of a claim.
+Need to know more about excess?
+Check out this!

 4. Bundle insurance policies.
 Many insurance companies offer discounts if you bundle multiple policies, like home and motor insurance, with them.
 And while Pineapple doesn’t provide home contents cover just yet, you can still receive incredibly affordable premiums from as little as *R19 a day.